 Burdensome licensing requirements also pushes people into the “underground” economy.
 Some people will forgo getting a license and nonetheless work in a field “illegally.”
 This is harmful because these people lack the basic protections afforded to them through “legal” work like insurance, benefits, and simple legal recourse for anything that goes awry.

 The case of hair braiding in Louisiana and Mississippi is illustrative.
 Hair braiding is done almost exclusively for and by Black people.
 The states have the same percentage of Black people – 12.4% – according to 2020 Census Bureau data.
-Louisiana’s population of 4.65 million is 57% larger that Mississippi’s population of 2.96 million.45 Mississippi requires zero hours of training and has over 6,700 registered braiders.
+Louisiana’s population of 4.65 million is 57% larger than Mississippi’s population of 2.96 million.45 Mississippi requires zero hours of training and has over 6,700 registered braiders.
 Louisiana requires all hair braiders to complete over 500 hours of training as a private cosmetology school.46 In all likelihood, there are thousands of Louisianans forced to braid hair in the underground economy.
 That’s unfair to them, and threatens them with legal and economic harms.

 Economic Harms of Licensing